 Firstly, I think it essential to research as little about the location you are going to investigate as possible, a shed load of history regarding its haunted past is only going to set some folks imaginations on fire, the fact the place is reputedly haunted should be more than enough information.
 I will give you an example of too much information prior to a vigil that can become lodged in the minds of the investigative team before even erecting a tripod.

 The late John Humphries, who owned The Ram Inn in Wootton-Under-Edge, would allow you to stay at his 11th century home for a small donation which included an in-depth and very informative tour of his home, complete with some bone-chilling stories.
-By the time he has finished his tour, you may well be forgiven if you decide to look for the door.
-There are some genuinely unpleasant ghosts reputed to haunt The Ram Inn and John’s stories would guarantee to send a chill down the spine of even the most sceptical, as they did with one or two members of my party who were genuinely quite disturbed by John‘s tales and took some persuading to stay the course.
-Make no mistake, The Ram Inn is a fantastic stage for a vigil, its dark brooding interiors, creaky stairs and of course its haunted history which include poltergeist activity, shadowy figures, unpleasant odours, incubus attacks, and a whole lot more just beg to be investigated.
+By the time he had concluded his tour, you may well be forgiven if you decided to look for the exit.
+There are some genuinely unpleasant ghosts reputed to haunt The Ram Inn and John’s stories would guarantee to send a chill down the spine of even the most skeptical, as they did with one or two members of my party who were genuinely quite disturbed by John‘s tales and took some persuading to stay the course.
+Make no mistake, The Ram Inn is a fantastic stage for a vigil: its dark brooding interiors, creaky stairs and of course its haunted history, which include poltergeist activity, shadowy figures, unpleasant odours, incubus attacks, and a whole lot more just beg to be investigated.
 Should you decide to hold a vigil there, I strongly suggest you give the tour a miss to ensure a clear head.

 Secondly, it is important not to go it alone (unlike one ridiculously staged U.K. TV show about hauntings I could mention) it's common sense really and I won't insult your intelligence by explaining why, other than several pairs of eyes and ears are better than one; need I say more.
-My party occasionally included a spirit medium when available, along with my established technical crew, plus, and this is so important in my opinion, a couple of impartial observers, waterproof sceptics I like to call them.
-Essential to help keep the balance and ensure your party keeps its feet firmly on the ground, oh and to inject a modicum of humour to boot.
+My party occasionally included a spirit medium when available, along with my technical crew, plus, and this is so important in my opinion, a couple of impartial observers, waterproof skeptics I prefer to call them, essential to help keep the balance and ensure your party keeps its feet firmly on the ground, oh and to inject a modicum of humour to boot.

 Equipment